Zhu Rongji: Family

-Zhu Rongji was born in Changsha, Hunan, on 23 October 1928 to a family of intellectuals and wealthy landowners.
-According to family tradition, his family was descended from Zhu Yuanzhang, the first emperor of the Ming dynasty.
+According to the generational ranking in the Zhu genealogy, Zhu Rongji's grandfather was named Zhu Fangxu (朱訪緒, of the "Fang" generation), his father was named Zhu Kuanshu (朱寬澍, of the "Kuan" generation), and Zhu Rongji's own given name bears the character "Rong" (鎔).
+Zhu Rongji was born in Changsha County, Hunan, on 23 October 1928 to a family of intellectuals.
 His father died before he was born, and his mother died when he was nine.
 Zhu was subsequently raised by his uncle, Zhu Xuefang, who continued to support Zhu's education.